UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 * An environment conducive to learning relevant tools and techniques
 * A place to meet like-minded students and discuss all things cyber and computing security

 Our meetings vary in subject material from week to week.
-If you have specific topics you would like to learn more about, please email our club secretary.
+If you want to learn more about specific topics, please email our club secretary.
 If you would like to present a talk or teach a new skill, please email our club president.

 ## Club Events

-Along with our normal club meetings, we also provide great opportunities for individuals who are interested in learning about and participating in cyber related competitions.
+Along with our normal club meetings, we also provide great opportunities for individuals interested in learning about and participating in cyber-related competitions.
 Here's what we're doing:

 * We host two CTF (Capture the Flag) events at UMBC every year:
    * **DawgCTF** Open to all UMBC students of all skill levels.
 Held during the Spring semester.